 To minimize these issues, you should only reuse non-copyrighted videos on YouTube.

-- 1 No Copyright YouTube Video Library
+- 1 Is there a No-Copyright YouTube Video Library ?

 - 2 Types of non-Copyrighted YouTube Videos